Dr. Clemens M. Granskou ‘13

 Ms. Melva Rorem ‘32

-For dedicated service to church and community as distinguished poet and inspirational author, exemplifying the ideals of Waldorf College.
+For dedicated service to church and community as distinguished poet and inspirational author, exemplifying the ideals of Waldorf University.

 Ms. Shirley Olson Teig ‘54

 For outstanding leadership and service to the Lutheran Church as administrator, consultant and educator.